 Access to information

-The Act and the GDPR gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act (and the GDPR once it is in force).
-Prior to 25th May 2018 any access request under the Data Protection Act will be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
+The Act gives you the right to access information held about you.
+Your right of access can be exercised in accordance with the Act.
+No fee will be charged in providing you with details of the information we hold about you.
 A subject access request should be submitted to firstname.lastname@example.org.
-No fee will apply once the GDPR comes into force.